Time: 12:30 - 14:30

 - Identify one aspect of the relationship between human security issues, transnational terrorism and migration

 - Identify two key challenges of underdevelopment and inequality.

 What level is the course and do I need any particular skills?

 The course is at an introductory level and is suitable for those new to the subject as well as those who have some familiarity with the topics to be covered.
 A good grasp of English to keep up with the course and participate fully is necessary.
 As with most of our history and current affairs courses, an open mind and a willingness to listen to and think about views with which you do not always agree are more important than specific levels of skills.

 How will I be taught, and will there be any work outside the class?

-The course will run online and use a combination of lectures, backed by PowerPoint presentations, and discussions in large and small groups.
+The course will use a combination of lectures, backed by PowerPoint presentations, and discussions in large and small groups.
 Material to prepare the discussions will be available on the course website.